microsoft/hlsl-specs/proposals/0013-wave-size-range.md

  and maximum respectively without a specified preferred size.
 If only the first value is non-zero, it represents the legacy wave size as introduced in Shader Model 6.6 and previously represented by `kDxilWaveSizeTag`.
-That is that the single non-zero value is effectively minimum, maximum and preferred size in that it represents the only supported wave size for the shader.
+In this case, the single non-zero value is effectively minimum, maximum and preferred size in that it represents the only wave size supported by the shader.

 |         Tag             | Constant |         Value           |
 |-------------------------|----------|-------------------------|